Housing in Ethiopia

 Housing in Ethiopia has been improving over past decades.
 About 70% of housing units are requiring total replacement whereas 30% are in fair condition.
 20–27% are in adequate sanitation and 19.4% in rural areas at national level.
 However, there are still slum areas particularly in Addis Ababa where 80% of areas experienced sanitation problem and health and safety risks.

+The Human Rights Measurement Initiative finds that Ethiopia is fulfilling 18.9% of what it should be fulfilling for the right to housing based on its level of income.

 Since 2005, condominium housing program has been nourish public demand with low- and middle-income and promotes enterprises.
 The government able to address structural problem and planned five phase of condominium construction.
 Between 2004 and 2011, 453,283 people were registered in Addis Ababa.
 The Integrated Housing Development Programme (IHIP) built 400,000 units in 12 years.
 With private–public partnership, financial burden has been alleviate on the public sector through legal, institutional and regulatory framework.

 Overview

 Current urban housing stocks needs urge steps – both support the resident well-being and create sustainable cities.
 About 70% of housing units are requiring total replacement whereas 30% is in fair condition.
 20–27% are in adequate sanitation and 19.4% in rural areas at national level.
 43% of household use pit latrines without slab or open pit and 38% have not obtain toilet facility.
 According to UNICEF report in 2011, safety for drinking water covered 51% whereas 39% in rural areas.
 80% of Addis Ababa areas are facing sanitation problem where families in crowded rooms are exposed to health and safety risks.

 Ethiopia historically made some changes of high and raising urban housing demand, through provision of condominium ownership that incurred unsustainable high cost totaling an estimated US$9 billion.
 This has implemented the Integrated Housing Development Programme (IHIP), which built nearly 400,000 units in 12 years.
-The private–public partnership afforded rental housing that would alleviate financial burden on the public sector through legal, institutional and regulatory framework.
+The private–public partnership afforded rental housing that would alleviate the financial burden on the public sector through legal, institutional and regulatory framework.